 The Social Enterprise Coalition: What can it do for you?

-A look at the organisation that represents social enterpreneurs and their ventures, and identify how it might help your social business
+We take a look at the organisation that represents social entrepreneurs and their ventures, and identify how it might help your social business

 The Social Enterprise Coalition (SEC) is the UK’s national body for social enterprise.
 A membership organisation, the Coalition lobbies government and works with banks, financial institutions and legal bodies on behalf of businesses with a primarily social or environmental objective.